 Passport to UT is an optional, fun, and informative week-long orientation exclusively for international students.
 Settle into life in Austin and get the most out of your time on campus by connecting with staff and students who can help you before and during your time at UT.
 Learn your way around, find resources for academic success, and absorb the culture.
 We’ll help you find your Longhorn pride and make UT your home.

-- Student Leadership development workshops
+- Student development & team-building workshops

 - Excursions & activities highlighting Austin & Texas culture

 - Dedicated Texas Global coordinators who will serve as your guide for the duration of the program

 What kind of activities and instruction are included?

 See below for a selection of day-trips and information sessions from our program calendar:

 Venture west of Austin into the beautiful Texas hill country to enjoy a day in the historic ranch.
 Hiking, swimming, and horse-back riding are all on the agenda.
 Tour the ranch during a hay-ride, see the iconic Longhorns, and finish off the evening roasting marshmallows around the campfire.

 It's 2020-an election year!
 That means the entire campus and country will be sprouting red, white, & blue campaign signs.
 YouTube is taken over by campaign ads and your fellow U.S. classmates will be overcome with agonizing political choices.
 Find out what all the fuss is about in this session where we learn about some of the underlying systems and philosophies that make the U.S. federal and local governments work the way that they do.

 Assistance with logistics